-You received this notice because, according to our calculations, you did not prepay enough of your tax through estimated tax payments, or your estimated tax payments were not made on time.
-This notice informs you of the penalty we assessed for failure to make sufficient timely estimated tax payments.
+You received this notice because, according to our calculations, you didn't prepay enough of your tax through estimated tax payments, or didn't make them on time.
+The notice tells you we assessed a penalty for failure to make sufficient timely estimated tax payments.

 What you need to do

-- If you agree with our calculation, the amount shown due in the notice must be paid by the due date in the notice in order to avoid additional charges.
+If you agree with our calculation, you must pay the amount by the due date in the notice in order to avoid additional charges.

-- Review Form 2220 to see if any of the exceptions for computing the penalty apply to you.
-If any of the exceptions apply, you may be able to lower or eliminate the penalty by computing the penalty and following the instructions for the given exception.
+Review Form 2220 to see if any of the exceptions for computing the penalty apply to you.
+If any of the exceptions apply, you may be able to lower or eliminate the penalty by following the instructions for the given exception.

-- If an exception on Form 2220 applies, and results in a lower penalty, you can ask to have the penalty adjusted.
-Mail the completed Form 2220, with a signed statement attesting to its accuracy, to the address listed on the payment stub of the notice.
-Include your payment for any penalty you computed on Form 2220.
-If you have a way to fax Form 2220 and your statement, you can call 1-800-829-0115 to speak to an assistor.
-The assistor will provide you with a fax number where you can fax the documents.
-Please note that you will need to remain on the phone with the assistor while faxing the documents.
+If an exception applies, and results in a lower penalty, you can ask to have the penalty adjusted.
+Mail the completed Form 2220 (or Form 2210, if applicable) with a signed statement attesting to its accuracy, to the address listed on the payment stub of the notice.
+Include your payment for any penalty you computed.
+If you have a way to fax the form and your statement, you can call 800-829-0115 to obtain a fax number.
+Please note that you'll need to remain on the phone with the assistor while faxing the documents.

 - The advice was in direct response to a written request for advice.